Ohio abortion rights fight highlights Republican electoral vulnerabilities

 "Ohio is a must-win Senate race for Democrats," said Kyle Kondik, an elections analyst at the University of Virginia's Center for Politics.

-Ohio Republicans have advanced legislation that would ask citizens to vote in August on whether to require 60% support to pass ballot initiatives like the proposed abortion rights amendment, rather than the simple majority currently required.
-The abortion amendment has gotten about 60% support in opinion polls, so the measure could make the initiative hard to pass.
+Ohio Republicans approved a bill on Wednesday over Democratic objections setting an August special election for citizens to vote on whether to require 60% support to pass ballot initiatives like the proposed abortion rights amendment, rather than the simple majority currently required.

+The proposed abortion amendment has gotten about 60% support in Ohio-based opinion polls.
+Since the Supreme Court decision, ballot referendums in other states, including Democratic-leaning Michigan, have seen between 50% and 60% of voters show support for abortion rights - but none has exceeded 60%.

 "They're coming for this ballot measure with everything they've got," said Rachel Sweet, who led campaigns in 2022 that defeated anti-abortion ballot initiatives in Kansas and Kentucky.